How To Build A Mountain Bike 1X Drivetrain Made Easy - 1x9 1x10 1x11

 OneUp has designed a new derailleur cage for Shimano Shadow Plus derailleurs that repositions the upper pulley to allow the derailleur to properly shift into the largest cog on an extended range cassette.

-You can pick up the OneUp RadR derailleur cage online through JensonUSA.
+You can pick up the OneUp RadR derailleur cage online through Competitive Cyclist.

 Lindarets x Wolf Tooth GoatLink